adrelanos/lkrg/README.md

 LKRG provides security through diversity.
 Similar to running an uncommon operating system (kernel) would.

-It renders whole classes of kernel exploits ineffective.
-Makes other exploits less reliable and more difficult to write (see features [1] and security [2]).
-LKRG was developed by a security professional with review from other high profile security professionals (see authorship [3]).

 This is a lightweight software fork [4] of LKRG, with a focus on easy installation, added user documentation, and integration with Whonix [5], Kicksecure [6], Debian [7], and other distributions.